Video Shows Boris Johnson Boast About Shaking Hands With Coronavirus Patients Before Getting Disease Himself

 Johnson said he continues to helm the British government, even though he has placed himself in isolation and is experiencing some symptoms of the illness, including a fever and persistent cough.

-“I can continue thanks to the wizardry of modern technology to communicate with all my top team to lead the national fightback against coronavirus,” Johnson said in a video message, also seen in the video above on this page.
+“I can continue thanks to the wizardry of modern technology to communicate with all my top team to lead the national fightback against coronavirus,” Johnson said in a video message.

 In the United States, Donald Trump continued to publicly shake hands with others until at least March 13, according to The Associated Press, despite the strong warnings from medical experts that person-to-person contact was one of the most efficient ways that the virus can be transmitted.

-But Trump has recently changed his tune, saying on Thursday of this week that he now hoped the custom of shaking hands would simply go away as a result of the coronavirus pandemic, as quoted by USA Today.
+However, Trump recently changed his tune, saying on Thursday of this week that he now thought the custom of shaking hands could simply go away as a result of the coronavirus pandemic, as quoted by USA Today.

-“Maybe people aren’t going to be shaking hands anymore,” Trump said at a press briefing, citing government infectious disease chief Anthony Fauci as saying that refraining from handshakes would also cut down on transmission of the influenza virus, as well as the deadlier coronavirus.
+“Maybe people aren’t going to be shaking hands anymore,” Trump said at a press briefing, citing government infectious disease chief Anthony Fauci as saying that refraining from handshakes would also cut down on the transmission of the influenza virus, as well as the deadlier coronavirus.

 “I don’t think he would be too upset with the concept of not shaking hands,” Trump said at the Thursday press briefing.